Was the Black Death a Virus?

 None of this reasoning has won over the scientific community yet.
 It's difficult to truly know what the Black Death was like.
 The only evidence we have are the written accounts of the time, and these accounts provide few details.
 Obviously, the people who wrote them didn't use our technical language for diagnosing and describing diseases.
 What they described as a tumor may not have been a tumor at all, by our modern-day medical standards.

-To learn more about the Black Death and its aftermath, take a look at the links below.
+To learn more about the Black Death and its aftermath, take a look at the links that follow.